vaibhavraj26/rural-classroom-connect/README.md

 ## ✨ Features

-**Rural Classroom Connect** brings the complete classroom experience online with a focus on simplicity, speed, and low-bandwidth accessibility:
+**Rural Classroom Connect (remote classroom)** brings the complete classroom experience online with a focus on simplicity, speed, and low-bandwidth accessibility:

 - 🔐 **Role-based Authentication:** Dedicated flows for **Students** and **Teachers**.
 - 📚 **Classroom Management:** Teachers can create classes, manage students, and monitor engagement.